S-Avneet/Unit-20-Homework/README.md

 # Unit-20-Homework
 # Joint Savings Smart Contracts

-A Solidity Smart Contract that uses Ether management functions to implement features for two user accounts, namely, deposit and withdrawal of funds.
+Solidity Smart Contract that uses Ether functions to implement features for two user accounts, like deposit and withdrawal of funds.
 <br />

 ## Steps Completed